microsoft/reactxp/docs/docs/react_stores.md

 ## ReSub

-The Skype team initially adopted the Flux principles, but we found it to be quite cumbersome.
+The Skype team initially adopted the Flux principles, but we found it to be cumbersome.
 It requires the introduction of a bunch of new classes (dispatchers, action creators, and dispatch events), and program flow becomes difficult to follow and debug.
 Over time, we abandoned Flux and created a simpler model for stores.
 It leverages a new language feature in TypeScript (annotations) to automatically create subscriptions between components and stores.
-This eliminate most of the code involved in subscribing and unsubscribing.
+This eliminates most of the code involved in subscribing and unsubscribing.
 This pattern, which we refer to as [ReSub](https://github.com/Microsoft/ReSub), is independent of ReactXP, but they work well together.

-## Services

-In a pure Flux model, stores are not allowed to modify their own contents.
-Store modifications (including the initial population of the store from disk or the network) must be done by separate modules that are sometimes referred to as *services*.
-Even if you are not following the Flux principles, services are still useful in some cases.
-For example, the Skype client has a "ConversationsStore" that includes a list of all conversations that the user can access.
-It also has a "ChatSyncService" that implements the sync protocol with the Skype chat service.
-When the ChatSyncService receives a new or updated conversation, it updates the ConversationsStore.
-In turn, the store notifies any components that have active subscriptions with the store.